 Mistake #1: Not understanding your pain triggers

-If you are one of the unfortunate people who is predisposed to back pain, then the LAST thing you should do is walk into a gym and just start moving things around with the attitude “exercise is good for me!"
+If you are one of the unfortunate people who is predisposed to back pain, then you don't want to just walk into a gym and start moving things around with the attitude that “exercise is good for me!”

-You need a game plan and this should start by understanding your pain triggers.
+You need a game plan and a fitness program to fit that plan.
+This is the first step: start by understanding your pain triggers.

 Get into the habit of writing a “pain journal” or “pain trigger list.”
-Log how your back feels pre-, during, and post-workout.
+Log how your back feels pre-workout, during workout, and post-workout.

 This will become a guide in understanding what exercises trigger your pain, and will enable you to plan exercise around your triggers, giving you relief and making pain a thing of the past.

-And speaking of relief….let’s talk drugs.
-Yes, drugs can be helpful in a short-term setting, especially when you can’t sleep or function.
+And talking of relief….let’s talk drugs.
+Yes, medication can be helpful in a short term setting, especially when you can’t sleep or function.

-But taking the wrong kind or for too long can makes things worse because they mask your pain, leading you to overwork and injure yourself!
+But taking the wrong kind or for too long can make things worse because it masks your pain, leading you to overwork and possible injure yourself more.

 Mistake #2: Bad posture